JustinWeicht/17-regex-tutorial/regex-tutorial.md

           Group 2: gmail
           Group 3: com

+The "Results:" speak for themself.
+If the goal is to return the values in quotations, the Lazy Match does what we would expect.
 Our greedy match quantifiers are the '+' symbols before the closing parenthesis. ie: ( -_]+) The lazy match quantifier is the '?' after the last closing parenthesis. ie: 8})?$/y